trungiemiu/VRP/Medical-VRP-SA_Cplex_Gurobi/README.md

 ## Notes

 * SA/PSO objective uses `Solution.total_cost(...)` so results are consistent with MILP models when `use_load_distance_cost=False`.
-* CPLEX/Gurobi models include soft time windows (earliness/lateness) and use MTZ subtour constraints by default.
+* CPLEX/Gurobi models include soft time windows (earliness/lateness) and use MTZ subtour constraints.

 ---